dnielsen/uploadvalidate/GOOGLE-CLOUD-KUBERNETES.md

 - `kubectl delete -f redis-deployment.yaml`
 - `kubectl delete -f redis-data-persistentvolumeclaim.yaml`

+## Service Discovery

+- Service Discovery is done here using simple name lookup as we are using only one Namespace here.
+The result of these name lookups is the cluster IP.
+If we want to use IP of the service from different Namespace, use label as `Namespace.pod_label`.
+- Service Discovery is used in this project to discover Cluster IP of Redis and API.

 ## Other useful commands

 - `kubectl get deployment,svc,pods` to list all deploments, services and pods